Campaign Director

 Qualifications and Experience

-- Significant progressive fundraising experience, with a focus on major gifts and capital or comprehensive campaigns.
+Significant progressive fundraising experience, with a focus on capital or comprehensive campaigns.

-- Demonstrated ability to collaborate across fundraising, communications, program, and facilities teams.
+Demonstrated ability to collaborate across fundraising, communications, program, and facilities and operational teams.

-- Strong relationship-building skills with donors, volunteers, and leadership.
+Strong relationship-building skills with donors, volunteers, community partners and organizational leadership.

-- Proficiency with donor databases, preferably Raiser’s Edge.
+Experience working with donor databases and CRM systems, preferably Raiser’s Edge.

 Navigating complex challenges for social profits